zappascout/devil_notes-sources/docs/notes_19_devil.md

 than one available interpreter.
 The standard implementation such as I and most people use is called CPython because it is written in C and compiles to the C interpreter, while Jython compiles to Java bytecode in order to be processed by the Java interpreter.
-But the source code I write for each will look (and be) the same.
+Yet the source code I write for each will look (and be) the same.

 ###412